 Bibbitec Bib's on Shark Tank

 Ultimate Bib - Season 4 - Episode 413It appears that the baby business is booming in the Shark Tank as we have two new invention's made by a Mom, for Mom's.
-Susie Taylor is a mother of two boy's that has invented the ultimate bib that will last for year's as your child grows and their needs change.
-The Bibbitec bib is a multi purpose, non toxic, Made In America product for all kid's 0 to 7 years old.
+Susie Taylor is the mother of two boys who invented the ultimate bib that will last for year's as your child grows.
+The Bibbitec bib is a multi-purpose, non-toxic, Made In America product for all kid's 0 to 7 years old.

-The Bibbitec Bib can be used for a bib, breast feeding privacy, a burp cloth, changing pad, stroller blanket, an art smock and even a full body apron.
-The patented bib is made out of recycled poly nylon with two unique sides.
-One is the thin fleece and the other is a thin shell that repels just about anything your kids can come up with.
-It's not a bib specifically made just for your toddler but one with you in mind as well.
+The Bibbitec Bib is a bib, breastfeeding privacy, a burp cloth, changing pad, stroller blanket, an art smock and even a full body apron.
+The patented bib is made out of recycled poly-nylon with two unique sides.
+One is a thin fleece, and the other is a thin shell that repels just about anything your kids can spill.
+It's not a bib specifically made just for your toddler, but one with you also in mind.

-There is so many uses for the Bibbitec that I found one article listing 33 new way's to use the Bibbitec throughout the day.
-They may of started stretching it a bit, but never the less, there is some very good examples of what else you can use this multi-purpose invention for.
+There are so many uses for the Bibbitec that I found one article listing 33 new way's to use the Bibbitec throughout the day.
+They may have started stretching it a bit, but never the less, some excellent examples what else you can use this multi-purpose invention on.

 This is also very smart of ABC to test a new product's response before committing it to airing on the Shark Tank.
 Remember that the producers of the Show get a stake in the company whether they make a deal with the Sharks or not, so it's in their best interest to show inventions with the most potential.
-It looks like the Ultimate Bibbitec Bib has met those requirements to potentially become a huge success.
+It looks like the Ultimate Bibbitec Bib has met those requirements potentially becoming a very big success story.

 What's my opinion of the Bibbitec Bibs?

 From almost everything that I could find, it looks like the key market they are focusing on is with the baby market.
 After watching her son's making brownie's in the kitchen all wearing a bibbitec bib, my opinion would be to make these mandatory in all kindergarten classrooms.
-Maybe even a more specialized bib/apron for painter's.
-I have to be the messiest painter there ever was and something made of this material just might be the answer.
-I am just not sure I would want to wear something referred to as a bib, even though that's exactly what I need.
+Maybe even a more specialized bib/apron for painters?
+I have to be the messiest painter there ever was, and something made of this material just might be the answer.
+I'm not sure I would want to wear something referred to as a bib, even though that's exactly what I probably need.

-It's a good idea with a Great Patent behind the material and design and several ways of expanding the product line.
-Yes, I do believe the Sharks will not let this one get away!
+It's a good idea with a Great Patent behind the material and design with several ways of expanding the product line.
+Yes, I do believe the Sharks will not let this one getaway!